Low Temperature SCR for NOx Reduction

 Tri-Mer Corporation also offers SCR equipment that incorporates lower temperature catalysts.
-These catalysts operate at 350°F to 700°F. They become effective at 350°F, with efficiency climbing to 90% at temperatures higher than 400°F. Low temp SCR makes NOx reduction for boilers, incinerators, and many other applications the smart choice.
+These catalysts operate at approximately 300°F to 750°F. They become effective at 300°F, with efficiency climbing to very high efficiency as the temperature increases.
+Low temp SCR makes NOx reduction for boilers, incinerators, and many other applications the smart choice.

 When would low-temp SCR be used?

 NO reduction at the lower temperatures solves many difficult pollution control problems.
 It eliminates the need to heat the gas if the source cannot supply sufficient temperature for conventional high-temp SCRs.
 Many boilers, incinerators, and other sources fall into this category.